catseye/Falderal/doc/Falderal Literate Test Format.md

 See the sections for these introducers, below, for more details.

-In the other, "freestyle" format, not all lines in a block require introducers.
+In the other, so-called "freestyle" format, not all lines in a block require introducers.
 A freestyle format block is indentified as such if one or more of the final lines of the block begin with any of the following
 introducers: